Adrian-Nowacki/shinyxcensus/README.md

 * **tmap** – visualizes spatial data in the form of all kinds of maps
 * **DT** – displays data frames and matrixes in the form of interactive tables, with the possibility of sorting, filtering or searching
 * **shinyjs** – enables the implementation of operations from the JavaScript language in order to improve the application with particular functions
+* **shinyWidgets** - provides sets of custom widgets for improving the application interface
 * **ggplot2** – allows to visualize data using charts
 * **plotly** – creates interactive plots